nm@wholeheartedcnslng.com | Telehealth in New Jersey | 973-671-3048

 What if trauma didn't have to hold you back from living your life?

 It is possible to work through your past without going back to it.
 Trauma has a strange way of showing up in the present.
 Because trauma impacts our nervous system, you might notice a shift in physical symptoms.
 It is common to feel tense, a lack of grounding, or a disconnect from yourself.
-As your therapist, I can guide you in self-regulation and reestablishing your sense of safety.
+As your therapist, I can guide you in using self-regulation skills and reestablishing your sense of safety.

 EMDR Therapy